Speech Sound Disorders in Children

 - Practice saying certain words and making certain sounds

-The pathologist can also give you activities and strategies to help your child practice at home.
-If your child has a physical problem in the mouth, the pathologist can refer your child to an ear, nose, throat healthcare provider or orthodontist if needed.
+The SLP can also give you activities and strategies to help your child practice at home and at school.
+Public school districts may have access to SLPs who can evaluate your child.
+They can also work with your child and their teachers to create effective educational plans.
+If your child has a physical problem in the mouth, the SLP can refer your child to an ear, nose, and throat doctor (ENT or otolaryngologist) or an orthodontist if needed.

 Spotting a speech sound disorder early can help your child overcome any speech problems.
-He or she can learn how to speak well and comfortably.
+They can learn how to speak well and comfortably.

 How can I help my child live with a speech sound disorder?